 | In-house radiologists | N/A | 80+ | Contracted | Yes |

-Where the debate currently sits: the scans are most defensible for patients with family history, known genetic risk, specific symptoms, or age-related baseline establishment.
-They are least defensible as generic wellness spending for low-risk patients with no specific concern.
+Where the debate sits: the scans are most defensible for patients with family history, known genetic risk, specific symptoms, or age-related baseline establishment, and least defensible as generic wellness spending for low-risk patients with no specific concern.

 Five situations genuinely justify flying for one of these scans.

-Situations where you are probably wasting money: generic wellness spending, someone on Instagram said so, you saw Kim Kardashian post about it, or you have no specific concern and no family history.
-In those cases the money is probably better spent on a proper executive physical with a physician who knows you.
+Situations where you are probably wasting money: generic wellness spending, someone on Instagram said so, or no specific concern and no family history.
+In those cases the money is better spent on a proper executive physical with a physician who knows you.

-Neko is waitlist-driven; budget two to four months for a first-time scan in London or Stockholm, longer for New York at launch.
-Prenuvo and Ezra can usually accommodate within two to four weeks.
-HLI books two to four months ahead given the programme length and physician availability.
+Neko is waitlist-driven; budget two to four months for a first scan, longer for New York at launch.
+Prenuvo and Ezra usually accommodate within two to four weeks.
+HLI books two to four months ahead given the programme length.

-The scan itself is almost never insurance-reimbursable.
-Travel health cover for the trip is a separate and useful layer; SafetyWing is the default for the international members of this readership.
-If a scan flags something requiring immediate follow-up in a country other than your own, medical evacuation cover becomes meaningful in a way it was not the week before.
+The scan itself is almost never insurance-reimbursable — but that is not the cover that matters here.
+If a scan flags something requiring immediate follow-up in a country other than your own, medical and evacuation cover becomes meaningful in a way it wasn’t the week before.
+For the international members of this readership, that layer is the genuinely worthwhile spend around a scan trip.

 If you have family history, genetic risk, or a specific concern, one of these four scans is worth doing.
-Pick the provider whose model suits your situation:
+Match the provider to your situation: Neko for affordable, repeatable annual cardiovascular and metabolic screening; Prenuvo for the best-governed whole-body MRI; Ezra for MRI plus optional CT and geographic convenience; HLI for the single deepest one-visit baseline with genome sequencing.

-If you are in the "generic wellness spending" bucket, the most honest answer is to spend the money on an executive physical with a physician who knows you.
+If you are in the “generic wellness spending” bucket, the most honest answer is to spend the money on an executive physical with a physician who knows you.
 A scan is a snapshot.
-A relationship with a doctor who will still be there next year is what actually catches problems.
-The readers who get the most out of these providers are the ones combining them with that relationship — not replacing it.
+A relationship with a doctor who will still be there next year is what actually catches problems — and the readers who get the most out of these providers are the ones combining them with that relationship, not replacing it.

 Neko uses external sensors — thermal imaging, 3D cameras, ECG, lasers, blood tests — to build a cardiovascular, metabolic and skin-cancer screen in about 15 minutes.
 It does not look inside your organs.
 Prenuvo and Ezra use magnetic resonance imaging to capture internal structures — brain, spine, liver, pancreas, kidneys, pelvis — and are designed to catch tumours and internal abnormalities MRI is good at finding.
 They answer different questions.
 The best pairing for many readers is an annual Neko scan plus a two- or three-yearly whole-body MRI.